 The vision for MGM’s The Park was to create a new kind of experience for Las Vegas.
 Contrasting The Strip’s bright and bold lighting, Arup was tasked to create a novel visual destination that will draw visitors from the hustle and bustle to experience Las Vegas outdoors at one’s leisure.
 The lighting approach included strategies to illuminate 16 unique, monumental, structures each with singular compound curved surfaces.

 Social impact and community involvement are an important component of Christoph’s work process.
 Nighttime safety and navigation are prioritized, and placemaking and people activation are part of the lighting design process.

 Christoph has fostered strong working relationships with city and state agencies through infrastructure advisory and curatorial services, lighting activation and public space safety at affordable housing developments, and design for the future of pedestrian lighting in urban environments..

 Christoph’s focus in his work is the creation of inviting and inspiring environments; he is a nighttime designer who appreciates public spaces as the meeting point for everyone.

 Lighting for urban infrastructures such as parks, roads, and bridges and on a global transit scale; airports are one of his professional passions.

-Christoph works as a Lighting Designer at Arup’s New York office, previously collaborating with several architecture and design offices in Berlin, Stockholm and New York.
+Christoph heads up Arup’s Texas Lighting Design Team, previously collaborating with several architecture and design offices in Berlin, Stockholm and New York.